-Ludogorets vs Basel
+Ludogorets vs Basel by Gustav

 Ludogorets started the Champions League campaign well with a point taken away to Basel, but then suffered three straight defeats, two to Arsenal and one against PSG, record that puts them together with Basel on the third position with one point each and already both without chances to reach the knockout phase of the Champions League.

 In the most recent game in Champions League, Ludogorets actually gave quite a fight to English side Arsenal at home, but still got defeated 2:3.
 They even took the double lead thanks to goals from Cafu and Keseru inside first fifteen minutes, but got quickly equalized with goals from Xhaka and Giroud.
 Arsenal was pressing in the second halftime and being more concrete, somehow deserved the victory in 88th minute with a goal from Ozil.
 As for the domestic league, Ludogorets comes from a narrow 1:0 victory over Beroe during the weekend, which puts them first at the table with three points more than Levski.
 Defender Vitinha (4/0) is injured for some time already and remains doubtful for this one, most likely not being risked.

 Basel, same like Ludogorets, has only one point out of four rounds and this game comes as a decisive one for them too - in case they survive it, the team will have the chances to get the third position and continue playing in the Europa Legue at Spring 2017.
 In the most recent Champions League game, the team suffered 1:2 defeat at home against PSG.